 No, the meeting will be conducted in English (or Welsh if requested).
 If you are concerned about participating in English, you can arrange for someone to accompany you who can interpret for you.

-What if I am unhappy with the Committee of Enquiry outcome?
+What if I am unhappy with the Academic Integrity Committee outcome?

-If your case has been considered by a Committee of Enquiry, after you have received the formal outcome you may submit an appeal but only on one or both of the below specific grounds:
+If your case has been considered by an Academic Integrity Committee, after you have received the formal outcome, you may submit an appeal but only on one or both of the below specific grounds:

 1. Irregularities in the conduct of the Unfair Practice procedure which may have affected the Committee's decision-making